 First, pick up a high-quality sealant.
 There are two types of sealers on the market, surface and impregnating.

 Surface sealer – As the name suggests, surface sealers are applied to and protect the surface of the stone.
 They create a film on the exterior of the stone to protect it from spills.
-Surface sealers need a textured surface in order to bond to the material and, therefore, are not recommended for granite.
+Surface sealers need a textured surface to bond to the material and, therefore, are not recommended for granite.

 Once you’ve found the right sealer, there are easy-to-follow instructions on the bottle.

-Each sealer is a slightly different but, in general, you simply clean your countertops and allow them to dry completely.
+Each sealer is slightly different, but, in general, you simply clean your countertops and allow them to dry completely.
 Once dry, apply the sealer with a cloth and allow the first coat of sealer to dry before applying the second coat.
 The sealant usually takes a full 24 hours before it takes full effect, so try to hold off on using the counters for a day after sealing.

 For everyday cleaning, warm water and gentle soap will do the trick.
 Avoid harsh chemical cleaners such as vinegar, Windex, Lysol, or anything with bleach.
 Over time those cleaners will wear down the seal and damage and dull the stone.

-There are several granite specific cleaning solutions on the market that have proper a proper pH balance, are non-toxic and won’t leave streaks.
+There are several granite specific cleaning solutions on the market that have proper a proper pH balance, are non-toxic, and won’t leave streaks.
 I recommend this one by Granite Gold (link to buy on Amazon) or this one by Weiman (link to buy on Amazon).

-Natural beauty – Granite is a natural stone so each cut of it is unique and beautiful in its own way.
+Natural beauty – Granite is a natural stone, so each cut of it is unique and beautiful in its own way.
 There are countless colors, styles, and patterns with varying levels of speckles and veining.
 As you can see in the photos below, you can find granite to match any style of home or kitchen.
-The uniqueness of each stone makes it special and stand out in your home.
+The uniqueness of each stone makes it stand out in your home.

-Resistant to damage – If properly sealed (more on that to come) granite is resistant to damage from stains, spills, heat, and chemicals.
+Resistant to damage – If properly sealed (more on that to come), granite is resistant to damage from stains, spills, heat, and chemicals.
 Unlike some other materials, it won’t scratch if a sharp object is dragged across it by mistake.

-Low maintenance – Since granite is so durable and resistant to damage, it is a low maintenance material.
+Low maintenance – Since granite is so durable and resistant to damage, it is a low-maintenance material.
 Maintaining its structure and beauty for decades is simple and easy if you follow the basic instructions that we outline in this article.

 Affordable – With granite, you get a luxury look at an affordable price.
-Of course, laminate and ceramic tile are cheaper materials, but granite is still relatively affordable and, based on the popularity, it will add significant resale value to your home.
+Of course, laminate and ceramic tile are cheaper materials, but granite is still relatively affordable, and, based on the popularity, it will add significant resale value to your home.

 Including installation, the average price per square foot ranges from $50-$250.
-The price will all depend on the particular stone you choose, the size of the slab you need, the thickness of the slab, and the cost of labor in your area.
+The amount will all depend on the particular stone you choose, the size of the slab you need, the thickness of the slab, and the cost of labor in your area.

-First, like all natural stone, granite is porous and needs to be properly sealed and maintained every so often depending on your particular stone.
+First, like all-natural stone, granite is porous and needs to be properly sealed and maintained every so often, depending on your particular stone.

 Although our favorite is granite, there are a handful of other popular countertop materials worth checking out.

 Like granite, quartz is resistant to damage from scratches or spills.
-It differs in the fact that it is non-porous so you never have to seal it.
+It differs in the fact that it is non-porous, so you never have to seal it.